 Here are some ways that the world of Jesus’ time differs from our western, North American culture and way of living, as you read this and other Bible passages.

 - The world in biblical times was a Collectivistic Society of people and nations versus where we Americans live in the most highly individualistic nation on our planet.
-In a collectivistic society, the emphasis is never on the individual, rather it is on the family, the tribe or village, the city or nation.
-Most of the nations in our world today are still collectivistic.
+In a collectivist society, the emphasis is never on the individual, rather it is on the family, the tribe or village, the city or nation.
+Most of the nations in our world today are still collectivists.

-- The biblical world then as is a vast majority of our world today is an Honor & Shame Society or Culture.
-It is tied into the collectivistic society idea and in an honor and shame society, the emphasis is to never bring shame on yourself thus shaming your family, your tribe or village, your city or nation.
+- The biblical world, then as is a vast majority of our world today is an Honor & Shame Society or Culture.
+It is tied into the collectivist society idea and in an honor and shame society, the emphasis has been to never bring shame on yourself thus shaming your family, your tribe or village, your city or nation.
 One always has the bigger picture in mind.

 - It was almost exclusively a patriarchal (male-dominated) society as is a majority of the nations in our world today.

-- It was an oral society which for us living in our digital age is hard to comprehend, but interestingly enough a large part of our world today live in an oral society.
+- It was an oral society which for us living in our digital age is hard to comprehend, but interestingly enough a large part of our world today lives in an oral society.

 A second post will follow in a few days as we continue to explore this fascinating story of Jesus’ encounter with the Samaritan woman at Joseph’s well located approximately 1/2 mile outside of the village of Sychar where she lived.